Bitshifting/gauntlet/README.md

 ### `/gauntlet/minions/list/:auth/:username`

-Returns a list of collected minions (with all attributes) belonging to your user account (inferred from auth token).
-Username field is ingored but could be used for future use if you"re listing someone else"s collection.
+Returns a list of collected minions (with all attributes) belonging to `username`.

 Response like `[{<SEE MINION OBJECT SPECIFICATION>},]`